For a groom who’s a Dr. Who fan, make a TARDIS cake! Part 1 we’ll talk about the Dark Chocolate Buttercream Frosting that went into the layers.

 Dark Chocolate Buttercream Frosting

-- (Up to about) 1 Tbsp Milk (soy milk, almond milk, water, or other liquids also work)
+- 1-3 tsp milk (soy milk, almond milk, water, or other liquids also work)

 - Place your softened butter in a stand mixer and beat about 30 seconds until smooth (longer for colder butter, shorter for softer.
 If your butter is very soft, you can just put the whole stick in without bothering to cut it first).